Destin Boating Under The Influence Defense Attorneys

 Similar to a DUI, Florida law requires any boater to submit to breath, blood, or urine testing of their blood alcohol content if they have been lawfully arrested for BUI.
 One key difference between BUI and DUI is that a refusal in a BUI will NOT result in a suspension of your driver’s license.
 The penalty for a refusal to submit to breath, blood, or urine testing in a BUI case in Destin is a civil penalty of $500.00.
 This penalty is in addition to any other fines or court costs imposed by the court.

 Defending a Destin BUI Case

-I have a good track record of securing dismissals and reduced charges for clients in DUI cases.
+We have a good track record of securing dismissals and reduced charges for clients in DUI cases.
 However, the results are even better in BUI cases.
 Why is this?
 For one, the Fish and Wildlife Officers are nowhere near as well-trained in conducting BUI investigations or administering field sobriety tests as their counterparts in DUI cases are.
-Quite frankly, in BUI cases, the officers almost always give me something to work with.
+Quite frankly, in BUI cases, the officers almost always give us something to work with.

 The key is having the right BUI defense teams who knows what to look for and how to leverage any mistakes made by the officers to your benefit.